Diocese of Chichester

 Please consult the following resources:

 The Chancellor of the Diocese of Chichester is Professor Mark Hill QC.
 He is the judge of the Consistory Court and is responsible for determining whether or not a faculty should be granted.
 Usually this is on the basis of written representations, although sometimes it is necessary to convene hearings which normally take place in the church concerned.
-The Deputy Chancellor is Robin Hopkins.
+The Deputy Chancellor is John Murray.

 All communications concerning the Consistory Court should be directed to the Registrar, Mr Darren Oliver.